-Calderdale is delighted to host Tour de Yorkshire 2018 and next year.
-The success of the event has meant that the race has now been extended to a four day spectacle from 3rd May – 6th May which promises to secure even more interest from the professional cyclists across the globe.
-Halifax and namely the Piece Hall will celebrate the start of the fourth day of racing.
+Calderdale is delighted to host the Tour de Yorkshire 2018.
+The success of this event has meant that the race has been extended to a four day spectacle from 3rd May – 6th May, which promises to secure even more interest from professional cyclists across the globe.
+Halifax and in particular The Piece Hall will celebrate the start of the fourth day of racing.

 Stage 1 starts on Thursday 3rd May.
-Entitled the ‘Arts & Culture’ stage, it starts in Beverley and finishes in Doncaster, a largely flat stage, the 179 kilometres of route will start with the women’s race in the morning, followed by the men in the afternoon.
+This ‘Arts & Culture’ stage from Beverley to Doncaster.
+A largely flat stage, the 179 kilometres of route will start with the women’s race in the morning, followed by the men in the afternoon.

-Stage 2 from Barnsley to Ilkley, named ‘’Yorkshire Heritage’ will have an exciting summit finish and for the first time, the ladies will compete for a second day, followed by the men.
+Stage 2 Barnsley to Ilkley showcases ’Yorkshire Heritage’ and promises an exciting summit finish and for the first time, the ladies will compete for a second day, followed by the men.

-Stage 3 on 5th May is aptly named ‘Market Towns’ and starts in the stunning market square of Richmond and after 181 kilometres, finishes in the coastal town of Scarborough.
+Stage 3 on 5th May is aptly named ‘Market Towns’ and starts in the stunning market square of Richmond, finishing after 181 kilometres in the coastal town of Scarborough.